-The dummies used in these tests are calibrated according to 49 CFR 572 (E) after being subjected to no more than five crash tests.
+The dummies used in these tests are calibrated according to 49 C.F.R.
+572 (E) (1986) after being subjected to no more than five crash tests.
 Additionally, individual parts are recalibrated if levels recorded during a test exceed the higher of published injury reference values or the values achieved in dummy certification tests, or if postcrash inspection reveals damage.
 All visible damage is repaired before the dummy is used again.

-The dummy and vehicle are kept in a temperature controlled area where the temperature is maintained at 20.0-22.2 degrees Celsius and the relative humidity at 10-70 percent for at least 16 hours prior to the test.
-The driver seat belt is fastened around the dummy.
-For vehicles with continuous-loop lap/shoulder seat belts, the slack from the lap portion of the driver seat belt is removed and the webbing is pulled fully out of the retractor and allowed to retract under tension a total of four times.
-The lap belt slack is then removed again with a small pulling force.
-For vehicles with separate lap and shoulder seat belt retractors, the webbing from each is pulled fully out of the retractor and allowed to retract under tension a total of four times.
-The dummy's head, knees, and shins are colored with grease paint to facilitate postcrash identification of impacts with the vehicle interior.
+The dummy and vehicle are kept in a temperature-controlled area where the temperature is maintained at 20.0-22.2 degrees Celsius and the relative humidity at 10-70% for at least 16 hours prior to the test.
+The dummy's head, knees, and shins are colored with grease paint to identify its impacts with the vehicle interior postcrash.
 Photographic targets are placed on both sides of the head to mark the location of its center of gravity.